puzzle/ose3-openproject/README.md

 # Puzzle Openproject on OpenShift V3

-The Openproject application has four containers: frontend, mysql (+backup) and a cron container.
-If managed repositories are used an additional Apache container is needed.
+The Openproject application has four containers: frontend/Apache, mysql (+backup) and a cron container.

 The state is saved into three persistent volumes:
 * MySQL Data (/var/lib/mysql/data) typically 2GB